Devon Constabulary wartime secrets revealed

-In June this year we all stopped to remember those who risked and gave their lives in the world’s largest-ever seaborne invasion.
-To commemorate the 80th anniversary of D-Day the Museum of Policing in Devon & Cornwall uncovered some secret and confidential information memos received by the Devon Constabulary amid World War II.
+In June 2024 those who risked and gave their lives in the world’s largest-ever seaborne invasion were remembered.
+To commemorate the 80th anniversary of D-Day the Museum of Policing in Devon & Cornwall uncovered some secret and confidential information memos received by the Devon Constabulary at the height of the Second World War.

 The top-secret documents, stored in the Museum’s archive, and artefacts preserved in our collection, tell of a time when the communities of Devon and Cornwall rallied round to support the wartime efforts, and how the role of the police across the two counties was seen as crucial in defending our troops and country.

-To mark the 80th anniversary of the D-Day landings the Museum shared some little-known information and letters from the Home Office, plus internal communications, found in the records relating to the actions of the police during WWII between 1943 and 1944, as set out and circulated to Devon Constabulary.
+To mark D-Day 80 the Museum shared some little-known information and letters from the Home Office, plus internal communications, found in the records relating to the actions of the police during WWII between 1943 and 1944, as set out and circulated to Devon Constabulary.

 Some 156,000 allied troops took part in D-Day, crossing the channel to Normandy on June 6, 1944, going into battle to liberate western Europe from German occupation and ultimately unite with Russian allies at Torgau on the Elbe in May 1945.